 Conoscere and sapere in Italian

-As you probably already know (you wouldn’t be here otherwise), there are two different ways to translate the verb to know into Italian: conoscere and sapere.
+As you probably already know (or you wouldn’t be here), there are two different ways to translate the verb to know into Italian: conoscere and sapere.

-What’s the difference between them?
-How do you know when to use either?
+What’s the difference?
+How do you know when to use one over the other?

-You are in the right place.
+You have come to the right place.
 By the end of this lesson, you will have no doubts whatsoever about these two pesky little verbs.
-You will find many examples and native audio recordings along the way.
+You will find plenty of examples and native audio recordings along the way.

-Alright, let’s see what the difference is between conoscere and sapere.
-Let’s start!
+All right, let’s see what the difference is between conoscere and sapere.
+Let’s get started!
 Iniziamo!

 woman running - let's start!